Jamie will also be teaching this course in:

-Click here for a short video about this course
+Click here for a 2 minute video about this course

-The Mai Jing Essential Pulse Diagnosis technique gives a clear picture of the 8 principles, the 8 Extraordinary Vessels and the elemental imbalance (CF in 5 Element practice).
+The Mai Jing Pulse Diagnosis Method gives a reading of the 8 Extraordinary Vessels (Step B) and the elemental imbalance (CF in 5 Element practice in Step C).
 With a unique notation method and a clarification of the position and character of the pulse, we can re-discover the dynamic qualities of the pulse qualities that we already know.

 With an enhanced method of pulse diagnosis that weare confident in, we can in turn better understand the meaning of certain important topics in Chinese Medicine theory; this makes for a significant difference to clinical results and enjoyment of practice.
-The Mai Jing Essential method derives from a careful assessment of the techniques found in the classicof the pulse, the Mai Jing.
-It uses methods found in that classic that are easy to use and learn and can make a significant improvement to clinical results andenjoyment of practice.
+The Mai Jing Pulse Diagnosis Method derives from a careful assessment of the techniques found in the classic of the pulse: Mai Jing.
+It uses methods found in that classic that are easy to use and learn and can make a significant improvement to clinical results and enjoyment of practice.

-The course goes through the key methods of this unique diagnostic technique outlined in Jamie's book (see below).
+The Core Methods course goes through the key methods of this unique diagnostic technique outlined in Jamie's book (see below).
+N.B.
+The book is not included in the course price.

 Learning Outcomes:

-Understanding the Mai Jing Essential method found in three broad steps.
+- Understanding the Mai Jing Pulse Diagnosis Method as described in three broad steps.

 The course is particularly suitable for those who are new practitioners and for those who have lost (or never gained) confidence in pulse taking.